scrapper/perobs/README.md

 specify which instance variables should be persistent.
 By using po_attr you can provide a list of symbols that describe the instance variables to persist.
 This will also create getter and setter methods for these instance varables.
-You can use attr_init in the constructor to define default values for your persistent objects.
+You can set default values in the constructor .
+The constructor of PEROBS::ObjectBase derived objects must have at least one argument.
+The first argument is a PEROBS internal object that must be passed to super() as first thing in initialize().
+You can have other arguments if needed.
+Be aware that the constructor is not used to restore objects from the database.
+New objects are created via Store.new() so you cannot call the constructor directly in your code.
+You can define a post_restore() method to deal with object initialization or modification after restore from database.

 To start off you must create at least one PEROBS::Store object that owns your persistent objects.
 The store provides the persistent